dariotoman/website/_pages/teaching/eco368/eco_368_potential_outcomes_DiD/potential_outcomes.md

 - Randomization does not allow for selection into treatment, so we are able to eliminate any selection bias.
     - The "Randomista Movement" has largely been built on this principle (See Nobel Prize winners Duflo, Banerjee, and Kremer)

+--

+### What if we can't randomize

+- Sometimes randomization is not feasible.
+    - It could be too costly
+    - Ethical Issues
+- In these cases we are able to use models that are able to account for the selection bias in some way (usually by assumption)
+    - Regression Discontinuity (RD)
+    - Differences in Differences (DiD)

 ----